pawelc/docs/toread_copulas.md

 2016 - Hybrid Copula Bayesian Networks
 2016 - Mixed Vine Copulas as Joint Models of Spike Counts and Local Field Potentials 2016 - The Synthetic data vault
-2017 - On Two Random Variables and Archimedean Copulas 2017 - Copulas: an alternative in risk measurement - https://quantdare.com/copulas-alternative-risk-measurement/
-2017 - On structure, family and parameter estimation of hierarchical archimedean copulas 2017 - A Time-Varying Copula Mixture for Hedging the Clean Spark Spread with Wind Power Futures 2018 - Elements of Copula Modeling with R (http://copula.r-forge.r-project.org/book/) 2019 - Copula & Marginal Flows: Disentangling the Marginal from its Joint 2019 - Copula density estimation by finite mixture of parametric copula densities
+2016 - General multivariate dependence using associated copulas 2017 - On Two Random Variables and Archimedean Copulas 2017 - Copulas: an alternative in risk measurement - https://quantdare.com/copulas-alternative-risk-measurement/ 2017 - On structure, family and parameter estimation of hierarchical archimedean copulas 2017 - A Time-Varying Copula Mixture for Hedging the Clean Spark Spread with Wind Power Futures 2018 - Construction of bivariate asymmetric copulas 2018 - Strictly Archimedean copulas with complete  association for multivariate dependence  based on the Clayton family 2018 - Elements of Copula Modeling with R (http://copula.r-forge.r-project.org/book/) 2019 - Copula & Marginal Flows: Disentangling the Marginal from its Joint 2019 - Copula density estimation by finite mixture of parametric copula densities